 In the last few years, I’ve become increasingly concerned about how claims about the past are repeated and defended, particularly online.
 So I’ve written a series of blog posts addressing this in the context of the history of the body, most of these originally produced for a wonderful collective blog called Wonders & Marvels, which is now defunct.
 With the site’s permission, I’ve reposted these here, but in a different order to that in which I wrote them.
 It’s been fun for me looking at the themes and working out how to reorder the material, and I hope you find the blog interesting and helpful!
 I continue to add to it, usually when stimulated by a particularly crass example of Bad History.

 I believe very strongly in opening up access to the past, so I’ve also put together a MOOC, ‘Health and Wellbeing in the Ancient World’, which could be what you need if you want to find out more about ancient medicine.
-It lasts 6 weeks, it’s free, and it will be running twice a year.
+It lasts 6 weeks and it’s free.
+If it’s not running when you would like, there’s another free version of it here – much the same but without the discussions with other learners.

 Things I’ve published:

 There’s a full-ish list here, which includes some free online things like ‘Sex and gender: the Hippocratic case of Phaethousa and her beard‘ and ‘Galen and the widow: towards a history of therapeutic masturbation in ancient gynaecology‘.
 I’ve also written a series of articles for the U.K. edition of The Conversation, including The obscure history of the ‘virgins’ disease’ that could be cured with sex, which with over 600,000 hits is still the most read of all the Open University articles up there!

-The One-Sex Body on Trial: The Classical and Early Modern Evidence, Aldershot: Ashgate, 2013
+The One-Sex Body on Trial: The Classical and Early Modern Evidence, Ashgate, 2013

 Midwifery, Obstetrics and the Rise of Gynaecology: Users of a Sixteenth-Century Compendium, Ashgate, 2007